SAtacker/quick-ftxui/README.md

 * #### Variables

     Used as hooks, so that we can obtain the input given to the Terminal UI.
-Currenlty, supports `int` and `str` data types
+Currently, supports `int` and `str` data types

     Check out the examples in [this directory](./examples/)